-In July 2006, we entered into a lease for an additional 124,000 square feet of office space at our principal executive offices at 55 East 52nd Street, New York.
-New York.
-Our rental payment obligations under the lease will be as follows: \$9.6 million per year for years one through five of the lease term; \$10.2 million per year for years six through ten of the lease term; \$10.0 million per year for years 11 through 15 of the lease term; and \$11.4 million per year for years 16 through the expiration of the lease term.
+In July 2006, we entered into a lease for an additional 124,000 square feet of office space at our principal executive offices at 55 East 52nd Street, New York, New York.
+Our rental payment obligations under the lease will be as follows: \$9.6 million per year for years one through five of the lease term; \$10.2 million per year for years six through ten of the lease term; \$10.8 million per year for years 11 through 15 of the lease term; and \$11.4 million per year for year 16 through the expiration of the lease term.
 We intend to sublease a portion of this additional space to a third party.
 Our current annual lease expense is \$3.2 million.
-In connection with the execution of the lease, we delivered a security deposit in the form of an unsecured letter of credit agreement, we may be required to secure the letter of credit.
+In connection with the execution of the lease, we delivered a security deposit in the form of an unsecured letter of credit in the amount of \$4.8 million.
+If we do not meet certain covenants of the unsecured letter of credit agreement, we may be required to secure the letter of credit.
 We intend to take possession of all of this additional space by April 30, 2007.
 The term of the lease expires on April 29, 2023.